TechPodx/data-analytics-projects/Project 04 - B2B Water Efficiency & Leak Detection Hub/README.md

 ## 2. Dynamic Tariff Modeling (Commercial Logic)

 One of the main goals of this project was to simulate real-world B2B utility billing.
-Real water companies don't charge a single flat rate for every customer across the country (as I found out).
+Real water companies don't charge a single flat rate for every customer across the country.

 To handle this, I manually created a `Dim_Tariff` table directly in SQL.
 This table stores specific volumetric rates and daily fixed charges based on different UK regions (Anglian, Northumbrian, Thames).
-By mapping our customer cities to these regions, I built a foundation that allows Power BI to calculate highly accurate, localized financial costs.
+By mapping our customer cities to these regions, I built a foundation that allows Power BI to calculate accurate, localized financial costs.

 ## 3. SQL Scripts Used